 How Can You, Like the Best Nonprofits, Run a Surplus?

-If you want to run a surplus, two options exist:
+If you want to run a surplus at your nonprofit, two options exist:

 Live within means or

 Grow your income.

 I assume you don’t want to shrink or even stay with your current budget.